 Seeing Antarctica from above allows you to view its vastness and beauty from different perspective and truly appreciate its White Continent moniker.

-TIP: Include penguins, another helicopter, or your ship to provide a sense of scale for the icebergs you are flying above.
+TOP TIP: Include penguins, another helicopter, or your ship to provide a sense of scale for the icebergs you are flying above.